i3p9/rooster/README.md

 3. Optional - create a textfile "filelist.txt" (the name does not matter) to dump links into for the script to reference.
 When you see "filelist.txt" in the command this is the file its referencing.

+> [The Discord](https://discord.gg/SHCURNvG8v) has lists of links to work on.

 4. Once in PowerShell, run the script using this line, changing your email and password as necessary (keep the quotation marks)
 `rooster --email "your@email.com" --password "your-password" --show url or filelist.txt`

 5. It will download the files in a new folder, from where you ran it from along with all necessary data.

-6. You can either put a url: https://roosterteeth.com/watch/xxx(has to be episode url, not season url) Or a list of links, e.g. funhaus_first.txt which contains a list of all funhaus first episodes.
+6. You can either put a url: https://roosterteeth.com/watch/xxx (must be episode url, not season url) Or a list of links, e.g. funhaus_first.txt which contains a list of all funhaus first episodes.
 **For this project, we are assigning groups of videos by text file, so use those.**